Michael Mitnick

 Michael Mitnick (born September 7, 1983) is an American playwright and screenwriter.

 Early life

 Mitnick grew up in Pittsburgh, Pennsylvania and attended Fox Chapel Area High School, a public school in the Allegheny Valley.
-His father is a professor and the co-originator of The Theory of Agency.
+As a high school student, he worked in the graphic design department of WQED Pittsburgh and Mister Rogers' Neighborhood.
+His father is a professor at the University of Pittsburgh business school.
 His mother is a public librarian.
-As a high school student, he worked in the graphic design department of WQED Pittsburgh and Mister Rogers' Neighborhood.

 Mitnick attended Harvard University, where he wrote or co-wrote four musical comedies, including one Hasty Pudding Theatricals show.
 His musical Snapshots had two off-Broadway performances in New York.
-He was a member of the A capella group The Krokodiloes.
-After graduating in 2006, Mitnick worked at The Atlantic Monthly before earning his Master of Fine Arts degree in playwriting from The Yale School of Drama.
+He was a member of the a cappella group the Krokodiloes.
+After graduating in 2006, Mitnick worked at The Atlantic Monthly before earning his Master of Fine Arts degree in playwriting from the Yale School of Drama.